 Robert MacSwain studied philosophy at Liberty University and the University of Idaho, and theology at Princeton Theological Seminary and the University of Edinburgh.
 After teaching religion at Brooks School in North Andover, MA, he entered the ordination process in the Diocese of East Carolina and completed his clinical pastoral education at the University of Pennsylvania Medical Center.
 This was followed by a year of Anglican studies at Virginia Theological Seminary, and an internship as research assistant to the Archbishop of Canterbury at Lambeth Palace.

 Ordained in Canterbury Cathedral, he then spent three years in parish ministry at St. Mary's Episcopal Church in Kinston, NC.
 In 2004 he was awarded an Episcopal Church Foundation Fellowship and began doctoral studies in philosophical theology at the University of Durham.
 While in Durham, from 2005 to 2008 he served as Ramsey Fellow and Chaplain at St. Chad's College.
 In 2007 his supervisor moved to the University of St. Andrews, and so he completed his doctorate there (Ph.D., 2010).
-In 2016-17 he was a visiting scholar at Harvard Divinity School and a resident at the Center for the Study of World Religion.
+In 2016-17 he was a visiting scholar at Harvard Divinity School and a resident at the Center for the Study of World Religions.
 In 2019-20 he was on a research leave funded by the Templeton Religion Trust.

 On the faculty at Sewanee since 2009, his teaching and research combine philosophy, theology, ethics, literature, and spirituality with a particular focus on how these five disciplines interact within the Anglican tradition.
+He is a priest of the Oratory of the Good Shepherd, a dispersed religious community of the Anglican Communion founded at Cambridge University in 1913.

 Solved by Sacrifice: Austin Farrer, Fideism and the Evidence of Faith (Studies in Philosophical Theology)